-Please note that SAT and/or ACT scores will not be considered for students applying to Honors for Fall 2021.
-The Honors College will be test-blind, so even if scores are submitted to the University of Arizona we will not use them in evaluating Honors applications.
+Please note that SAT and/or ACT scores will not be considered for students applying to Honors for Fall 2021 or Fall 2022.
+The Honors College will be test-free, so even if scores are submitted to the University of Arizona we will not use them in evaluating Honors applications.
 To be clear, students will not be penalized for applying to the Arizona Honors College without submitting test scores.

 DEADLINES AND ADDITIONAL DETAILS

 The Honors College priority application deadline is November 15, 2021 at 11:59pm Arizona time for fall 2022 admission.
 All admissions decisions for students who have submitted complete applications by the priority application date will be released on December 15 ,2021.
 Students interested in Honors admission are strongly encouraged to apply by the priority application date.